horuskol/horuskol/README.md

 ## SavvyWombat

-Packages for PHP and JavaScript:
+Packages for PHP and JavaScript.

 GitHub: https://github.com/SavvyWombat
 Website: https://savvywombat.com.au/

-## apps.horuskol.net
+## HorusKol

-I also have a website that hosts a number of games and apps that I have written for self-education and experimentation: https://apps.horuskol.net.
-All of these apps are open-sourced.
+I have a blog at https://horuskol.net where I publish articles on development and programming.
+I also have a website that hosts a number of games and apps that I have written for self-education and experimentation https://apps.horuskol.net.

 ## Social